ambarishdutta/Project-For-Git-Tutorial/commands.md

 - `git add filename` -> to track the changes made in the file
 - `git status` -> to check the status of the file
 - `git commit -m "Message"` -> to commit or create a version
+- `git commit --amend` -> to add a commit to previous commit, without adding a new commit in the history